New Mexico marks record year for oil production

 ALBUQUERQUE, N.M.
-(AP) — Oil producers have set a record for the number of barrels pumped in New Mexico last year, and industry experts say output from the Permian Basin is expected to double over the next several years.
+(AP) — Oil producers have set a record for the number of barrels pumped in New Mexico last year, and industry experts said Monday that output from the basin that straddles the Texas-New Mexico border is expected to double over the next several years.

 Data from the U.S. Energy Information Association and an industry group that represents hundreds of producers in New Mexico show a record 172 million barrels of oil were produced in 2017.
+That is double New Mexico’s output in 2011 and tops the 147 million barrels set in 2015.

-That’s double New Mexico’s output in 2011 and more than the previous record of 147 million barrels set in 2015.
+New Mexico also finished the year producing more than 17 million barrels in December to maintain its position as the third-largest oil-producing state.
+Texas and North Dakota lead the nation.

-New Mexico Oil and Gas Association Executive Director Ryan Flynn says the record production is the result of more than $13 billion in investments that the industry began making last year.
+The surge has continued into 2018 as the federal energy analysts estimate that overall U.S. crude oil production averaged 10.3 million barrels a day in February.
+That’s up nearly a quarter-million barrels more than the daily level in January.

 Most Read Business Stories